maxlluky/DhcpDotNet/README.md

 ## Example Projects
 See the <a href="/DhcpDotNet/Examples/">Examples</a> folder for a range of examples using DhcpDotNet.<br>
-A DHCPv4 server under C# will soon appear under the name DhcpSharp.
+As an example project you can look at [DhcpSharp](https://github.com/maxlluky/DhcpSharp).
+DhcpSharp is a very basic DHCPv4 server programmed with DhcpDotNet.

 ## Usage Example
 Example of a DHCPv4 Discover package.
-The payload can be sent with a UdpClient or socket. (or using Sharppcap or Pcap.Net)
+The payload can be sent with a UdpClient or socket. (or using SharpPcap or Pcap.Net)
 ```csharp
 Socket sock = new Socket(AddressFamily.InterNetwork, SocketType.Dgram, ProtocolType.Udp);
 IPAddress serverAddr = IPAddress.Parse("192.168.2.1");